DevExpress-Examples/xaf-create-multitenant-application/README.md

 ![image](https://user-images.githubusercontent.com/39731874/214006416-b8ea9832-0e7e-4ab0-bc1a-a0c17116906a.png)

-3. Create users, add them to the Default role.
-Set Tenant or fill the Tenants collection if required.
+3. Create users and add them to the Default role.
+Set the Tenant property or fill the Tenants collection if they available in the selected example.

 4. Click LogOff and restart the application.